FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/sensors/sensors.rst

    As per :ref:`Game Manual Part 1<manuals/game_manuals/game_manuals:game manuals>` a UVC Webcam is not considered a sensor.

-Listed below are a couple examples of common sensors in FTC.
+Listed below are a couple examples of common robot sensors.
 This is not intended to limit or extend in anyway the scope of sensors as established in ``<RE12>``.
-While the FTC SDK supports many sensors not all are natively supported.
+While the *FIRST* Tech Challenge SDK supports many sensors not all are natively supported.

 Examples
 ----------